Wine CoursesSommelier and Professional Wine Certification Available via the National Wine School

 Advanced Wine Program

 The Advanced Program is a a master-level study in wine.
 It consists of four semesters, including two required wine courses and two electives.
 The courses do not have to be taken in any specific order.
-Examples of an Advanced elective course include: the Wine Regions of Italy, Bordeaux & Beyond, the Wines of Spain, Advanced France, or Tuscany & Beyond.

 - New World Essentials